-HELENSBURGH features twice in the latest edition of a show business magazine.
+HELENSBURGH featured twice in the Spring 2019 edition of a show business magazine.

-‘Stagedoor’ is the newsletter of The Scottish Music Hall & Variety Theatre Society, which is in its 40th anniversary year and incorporates The Sir Harry Lauder Society.
+‘Stagedoor’ is the newsletter of The Scottish Music Hall & Variety Theatre Society, which was marking its 40th anniversary year and incorporates The Sir Harry Lauder Society.

-The newly-published Spring edition reports that on Saturday June 22 society member John Short will give an illustrated talk on the Logan family, which of course includes the late Jimmy Logan, Helensburgh resident and a former hon president of Helensburgh Heritage Trust.
+The edition reported that on Saturday June 22 society member John Short would give an illustrated talk on the Logan family, which of course includes the late Jimmy Logan, Helensburgh resident and a former hon president of Helensburgh Heritage Trust.

-The lunchtime talk to society members, which is thought likely to prove very popular, is entitled ‘The Logans and Me’, and family member John describes them as Scotland’s premier showbiz family.
+The lunchtime talk to society members was entitled ‘The Logans and Me’, and family member John describes them as Scotland’s premier showbiz family.

 The society features Jimmy and another comedian from Helensburgh, Lex McLean, on its website, and of course Helensburgh actress Jean Clyde was a close friend of Sir Harry Lauder.

-A special feature in this edition is the story of Helensburgh ‘boy singer’ Master Joe Petersen, who was in fact Mary O’Rourke.
+A special feature in this edition was the story of Helensburgh ‘boy singer’ Master Joe Petersen, who was in fact Mary O’Rourke.